JonasLong/CSCI-331-04-Group-04/README.md

 # Customized Sudoku

 ## Abstract
-This project generates a random sudoku board and solves it, using both a naieve Depth-First-Search algorithm and a more advanced search that uses Constraint Satisfaction Problem to prune invalid states with backtracking and forward checking
+This project generates a random sudoku board and solves it, using both a naieve Depth-First-Search algorithm and a more advanced search that uses Constraint Satisfaction Problem to prune invalid states with forward checking

 ## Developers
 Jonas Long:
-board/cell classes, grid randomization, col/row/group neighbors, board validation, naieve algorithm, backtracking, presentation
+Board/cell classes, grid randomization, col/row/group neighbors, board validation, naieve algorithm, backtracking, and presentation

 Justin Guidry:
-made simple backtracking with set board, implemented forward checking, optimizations, presentation
+Made simple backtracking with set board, implemented forward checking, optimizations, and presentation

 ## How to run the project
-run `python code/main.py`
+From the project directory, run `python code/main.py` The board will be initalized using the csv board state in `data/board.txt`